DeAceroDLabs/marketplace-frontend/README.md

 - Use the notation `{feat/fix/chore}: [{JIRA_TICKET}] {COMMIT_MESSAGE}` on the first commit of your branch.
 - The project uses Husky hooks and have a `pre-commit` hook configured.
-  - This will run the `lint-staged` and `test:coverage` commands before doing the commit.
+  - This will run the `lint-staged` command which will format your staged files using prettier.

-  - If both commands are executed without error, the commit will be done and you will be able to continue.
+4. Before pushing a branch, another husky hook will be triggered.
+This will check that all tests are covered and don't throw any error.

-4. Create a Pull Request to `dev` and wait for the team to review it before merge it.
+5. Create a Pull Request to `dev` and wait for the team to review it before merge it.

 - Make sure to include a link to the Jira ticket that is related to the branch.
 - The title of the PR should be clear on the purpose of the feature or fix.